 The confirmed supplier receivable must be sold, assigned or otherwise transferred in a manner that results in an absolute, irrevocable and legally enforceable obligation that has been confirmed by the Obligor.

 In the case of a participation, the certificates or other evidence of participation provide an absolute, irrevocable, and legally enforceable obligation of the finance agent or holder of the confirmed supplier receivable to pay to the reporting entity investor all of the amounts due to it under the confirmed supplier receivable, without reduction or delay arising from any claims that the finance agent may have against the reporting entity investor.
-The reporting entity investor’s ability to exercise its rights as creditor, or to direct the finance agent to exercise the rights of a creditor on its behalf, shall not be subject to the discretion of the finance agent or other lenders or investors.
 The reporting entity investor’s ability to exercise its rights as creditor, or to direct the finance agent to exercise the rights of a creditor on its behalf, shall not be subject to, other than during a cure period not to exceed thirty days, the discretion of the finance agent or other lenders or investors.

 Confirmation Process

 In the case of a purchase, the investor shall verify, prior to the sale that the obligor has confirmed the respective amounts, payment dates and related invoice numbers’ specified dates and has waived all defenses to payment.
-In the case of a participation, the finance agent must verify that the obligor has confirmed the respective amounts, payment dates and related invoice numbers’ specified due dates, and has waived all defenses to payment in accordance with the confirmation process.
+In the case of a participation, the finance agent must verify that the obligor has confirmed the respective amounts, payment dates and related invoice reference numbers’ specified due dates, and has waived all defenses to payment in accordance with the confirmation process.

 The obligor must commit and state that upon confirmation of a supplier receivable it is obligated to pay to the investor, the finance agent, or any third party acting as agent or trustee for the investor, a sum equal to the full amount of that confirmed supplier receivable(s) on a date certain stated in the confirmation and that it waives any right of setoff or other defenses to avoid or delay the full and timely payment of that Confirmed Supplier Receivable.
-The documents establishing the working capital finance program or the confirmation must state and confirm that the obligation to pay must be independent of any other contracts or claims that might be raised in defense arising from any transaction financed in connection with the WCFP, the confirmed supplier receivable, or any other courses of performance or courses of dealing with the supplier.
+The documents establishing the working capital finance program or the confirmation must state and confirm that the obligation to pay must be independent of any other contracts or claims that might be raised in defense arising from any transaction financed in connection with the WCFI program, the confirmed supplier receivable, or any other courses of performance or courses of dealing with the supplier.